abhith/abhith.net/Blog/Xamarin development - problems and solutions/README.md

 But recently I switched my dev machine.
 And now facing two problems related to Xamarin development.

-- First one, the already working solution not building on the new machine,
+- #1: First one, the already working solution not building on the new machine,
-- ~~Secondly, Couldn't able to sign into my Xamarin account from visual studio 17 preview.~~
+- #2:<strike>Secondly, Couldn't able to sign into my Xamarin account from visual studio 17 preview.</strike>

 And am stuck.